Lesson 3: Creating a Mailing Label Report

 - Task 3: Edit Object Properties and Print the Report

-- In the Select Component for Page Report dialog box, select Mailing Label, then select OK.
+- In the Select Component for Page Report dialog, select Mailing Label, then select OK.

 Be sure that JinfonetGourmetJava.cat is specified as the current catalog because it is the catalog we use in this track.
 For information about specifying this catalog, see Task 1, Step 2 and 3 of Lesson 1.

-- In the Data screen of the Mailing Label Wizard, select <New Query...> in the Queries node of Data Source 2, type CustomerContactCard in the Enter Query Name dialog box and then select OK.
+- In the Data screen of the Mailing Label Wizard, select <New Query...> in the Queries node of Data Source 2, input CustomerContactCard in the Enter Query Name dialog and then select OK.

-- In the Add Tables/Views/Queries dialog box, expand the XML connection node and then the Tables node, then select the table Customer and select to add it to the query.
-Select OK to close the dialog box.
+- In the Add Tables/Views/Queries dialog, expand the XML connection node and then the Tables node, then select the table Customer and select to add it to the query.
+Select OK to close the dialog.

-- In the Query Editor, select all columns in the Customer table by choosing *, then clear the NodePrimaryKey and NodeForeignKey columns.
+- In the Query Editor, select all columns in the Customer table by choosing *, then uncheck the NodePrimaryKey and NodeForeignKey columns.

 - Select OK at the bottom of the Query Editor to create the query.